weijiekoh/leanMultisig/README.md

 Key techniques:

-- AIR table committed as a single multilinear polynomial
+- AIR table committed as a single multilinear polynomial, using the [WHIR](https://eprint.iacr.org/2024/1586.pdf) PCS
 - Sumcheck + "Univariate Skip" from [Some Improvements for the PIOP for ZeroCheck](https://eprint.iacr.org/2024/108.pdf) (Angus Gruen)

 ## Benchmarks